eiffel-community/community/GOVERNANCE.md

   * Frequency limits
 * Defines the documentation process
 * Defines what CLA process is required and how it is programmatically enforced before code is merged

+### Security/Vulnerability Reporting and Response Process
+* Identify and document where vulnerability reporting can be done to the project
+* Identify and document who is responsible for receiving vulnerability reports
+* Document process responsible parties go through to triage and determine veracity of vulnerability
+* Document process for facilitating fix, generating release update, and communicating vulnerability and fix to public

 ## Transition Process